 In situ hybridization

-After identification of putative IR genes, one candidate, IR25a was selected for tissue expression localisation using whole-mount in situ hybridisation on B. glabrata cephalic tentacles.
-Total RNA was extracted from B. glabrata cephalic tentacles using TriZol reagent (Life Technologies) following manufacturer’s instructions.
+After identification of putative IR genes, one candidate, IR25a, was selected for tissue expression localisation using whole-mount in situ hybridisation on B. glabrata cephalic tentacles.
+Total RNA was extracted from B. glabrata cephalic tentacles using TriZol reagent (Life Technologies) following the manufacturer’s instructions.
 First-strand cDNA was synthesised from 1 g total RNA using random hexamers and the TaqMan Reverse Transcription kit (Applied Biosystems).
 A fragment of IR25a was amplified from cephalic tentacle cDNA using specific nested primers.
-PCR product was then purified using a QIAquick Gel Purification kit (Qiagen) and ligated into a pGEM-T Easy vector (Promega) according to manufacturer’s instructions, followed by transformation into JM109 competent cells (Promega).
+The PCR product was then purified using a QIAquick Gel Purification kit (Qiagen) and ligated into a pGEM-T Easy vector (Promega) according to the manufacturer’s instructions, followed by transformation into JM109 competent cells (Promega).
 Blue-white screening was used to choose colonies for PCR using T7 and SP6 primers (Promega) and plasmid purification was performed using the QIAprep Spin Miniprep kit (Qiagen).
-Purified plasmid was then amplified using M13 primers before gel purification of bands in correct size range using the QIAquick Gel Purification kit (Qiagen).
+Purified plasmid was then amplified using M13 primers before gel purification of bands in the correct size range using the QIAquick Gel Purification kit (Qiagen).
 Sense and antisense RNA probes were prepared using a Digoxygenin RNA labelling kit (Roche) with T7 and SP6 polymerase.
 Spatial localization of IR25a within B. glabrata cephalic tentacles was performed essentially as described (Cummins et al., 2009).
-Colour was develop with NBT/BCIP (Roche) before tissues were cleared in BB:BA for observation.
+Colour was developed with NBT/BCIP (Roche) before tissues were cleared in BB:BA for observation.
 Tissues were photographed using an Olympus BX60 with Nomarski optics and a Nikon Digital Sight DS-U1 camera.

 Results